-- the progress, costs and results of our ongoing Phase 3 clinical trials for KPI-121 0.25% and of any clinical activities for regulatory review of INVELTYS and KPI-121 0.25% outside of the United States; - the costs and timing of process development and manufacturing scale-up activities associated with INVELTYS and KPI-121 0.25%; - the costs, timing and outcome of regulatory review of INVELTYS and KPI-121 0.25%;
+- the progress, costs and results of our ongoing Phase 3 clinical trials for KPI-121 0.25% and of any clinical activities for regulatory review of KPI-121 1.0% and KPI-121 0.25% outside of the United States; - the costs and timing of process development and manufacturing scale-up activities associated with KPI-121 1.0% and KPI-121 0.25%; - the costs, timing and outcome of regulatory review of KPI-121 1.0% and KPI-121 0.25%; - the costs of commercialization activities for KPI-121 1.0% and KPI-121 0.25% if we receive, or expect to receive, marketing approval, including the costs and timing of establishing product sales, marketing, distribution and outsourced manufacturing capabilities; - \cdot subject to receipt of marketing approval, revenue received from commercial sales of KPI-121 1.0% and KPI-121 0.25%;

-- the costs of commercialization activities for INVELTYS and/or KPI-121 0.25% if we receive marketing approval and pre-commercialization costs for INVELTYS and/or KPI-121 0.25% incurred prior to receiving, any such marketing approval, including the costs and timing of establishing product sales, marketing, distribution and outsourced manufacturing capabilities; - subject to receipt of marketing approval, the amount of revenue received from commercial sales of INVELTYS and KPI-121 0.25%; - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any product candidates that we may derive from any other product candidates that we may develop; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.
+- · our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any product candidates that we may derive from our rTKI program or any other product candidates that we may develop; - · the extent to which we in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.

-We believe that our existing cash on hand as of September 30, 2017, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through the second quarter of 2019.
+On July 25, 2017, we completed an IPO of our common stock pursuant to which we issued 6,900,000 shares of our common stock at a price of \$15.00 per share, which included 900,000 shares sold pursuant to the exercise of the underwriters' option to purchase additional shares.
+We received net proceeds of \$94.9 million after deducting underwriting discounts and commissions of \$7.2 million and offering costs incurred in 2017 of \$1.4 million.
+We believe that the net proceeds from our IPO, together with our existing cash on hand as of June 30, 2017 and available borrowings under our 2014 Debt Facility, will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements through the second quarter of 2019.
 We have based these estimates on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our available capital resources sooner than we currently expect.

-Conducting preclinical testing and clinical trials and seeking market approvals are time-consuming, expensive and uncertain processes that take years to complete.
-Although we have submitted an NDA for INVELTYS, we may not receive approval to commercialize the product candidate, and even if we do, the resulting revenue may not enable us to achieve profitability.
-In addition, we may never generate the necessary data or results required to obtain regulatory approval of any other products with the market potential sufficient to enable us to achieve profitability.
-We do not expect to generate revenue from sales of INVELTYS or any other product candidates until at least 2019, if at all.
+Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
+We may never generate the necessary data or results required to obtain regulatory approval of products with the market potential sufficient to enable us to achieve profitability.
+We do not expect to generate revenue from sales of any product candidates until at least 2019, if at all.
 Accordingly, we will need to obtain substantial additional financing to achieve our business objectives.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for one or more of our product candidates or delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates.